 The 300-acre Binney Woods forest, located on Burke Mountain, provides outdoor recreation and educational opportunities.
 Using standards-based instruction crafted from state, national and institutional standards, we create a shared focus on instruction that helps all students achieve college and career readiness.
 Based on carefully selected assessments, dedication to differentiated instruction, quality professional development and genuine collaboration across teachers, specialist, administrators and parents, Lyndon Institute believes that all students can learn and achieve high standards.

 Our students are encouraged to respect and value diversity and to be active and responsible citizens.

 In 2009, Lyndon Institute was one of the first two high schools in the U.S. permitted to offer an American high school program in China.

 We currently partner with three schools in China (Shaoxing, Heifei, and Fuzhou).
 LI offers a multi-level ESOL program (English for Speakers of Other Languages) and instruction in Spanish, Latin, French, Chinese and Russian.

-We offer over 41 interscholastic sports, extracurricular clubs and programs.
-Over 24 State Championships have been earned by our athletes since 2000.
+Over 226 State Championships have been earned by our athletes since 2000.

 Located in the scenic and historic Northeast Kingdom of Vermont, our school is a key educational and cultural resource for our entire community.